ScottWhittaker/scottwhittaker.net/posts/default-video-controls-in-firefox.md

 />
 ```

-Throw that link into a new Firefox browser tab to see it.
+Throw that link into a new browser tab in Firefox to see it.

 ```css
 /* This Source Code Form is subject to the terms of the Mozilla Public